Every Day Dementia Charities and Support Groups in Surrey

 Epsom Singing for the Brain

-This group offers carers and people with dementia something a bit different, as it’s a singing group.
+This group offers carers and people receiving dementia care in Surrey something a bit different, as it’s a singing group.
 The fun and friendly atmosphere is perfect for anyone feeling a bit isolated or lonely, plus the activities are stimulating for the brain.
 You and the person you’re caring for will be able to sing a wide variety of songs and take part in vocal warm-ups.

 To get involved, pay a visit to the Wells Centre in Epsom.